1922 AFCA Blue Ribbon Commission Champion

 $ – West Virginia also played 2 ‘home’ games away from their home field (a common practice at the time).

-I had initially planned to include Drake (7-0, MVIAA co-champion) in my analysis, but opted not to after further examining their ratings and schedule.
+**Updated 02/08/25**: I had initially planned to include Drake (7-0, MVIAA co-champion) in my analysis, but opted not to after further examining their ratings and schedule.
 The Bulldogs didn’t average out to being a Top 25-caliber team and played a fairly weak schedule (no Top 25-caliber opponents, only 1 opponent with winning record).
-Another team I passed on was Army, who did receive a CFBDW selection and went unbeaten.
-However, they had 2 ties on the year (one of which was to a Yale team that both Iowa and Princeton beat), so I felt they didn’t warrant a closer look.
+I had initially included West Virginia, but after reconsideration, I felt that their SOS numbers and a tie to a team outside the Top 50 in rating composite didn’t give them as good a case as I thought.
+The Mountaineers themselves finished outside the Top 10 in rating composite.

-I’m going to venture the following 2 won’t receive serious consideration from the BRC: Iowa and West Virginia.
+I’m going to venture the following 2 won’t receive serious consideration from the BRC: Iowa (#5 rating average) and Army (#7).
 Iowa, I think, gets way too much credit for beating Top 25-caliber Yale, as they didn’t have much else on the schedule.
 Illinois, Minnesota, and Ohio State are in the top 50 when you look at power ratings, but all 3 had records .500 or below.
-The Hawkeyes struggled against 2 of those team and avoided playing either of the other top teams in the Big 10 this season, which hurts their case.
+The Hawkeyes struggled against 2 of those team and avoided playing either of the other top teams in the Big 10 this season.
 Iowa supposedly had a scheduled game with undefeated Drake that was cancelled: that would’ve given a chance to boost the optics of their resume if that were the case.
 They did play the fewest non-FBS teams and their win over Yale was a favorable comparative result against fellow contender Princeton, which might help their case more than I think.
-As for West Virginia, the Mountaineers played the most games of any of the contenders and had fairly comparable scoring stats with the majority of contenders as well.
-While they did tie for playing the most games away from home, they also tied for playing the 2nd-most non-FBS opponents.
-Their schedule strength also doesn’t help them either: they did have wins over Top 25-caliber Pitt and a top 50 rated Washington & Jefferson, but faced no other foes of that caliber and suffered a tie to a Washington & Lee team that’s dancing on the cutoff of top 50 consideration.
-While they were selected to play in the only other postseason game outside of the Rose Bowl this year, a win over a poorly rated Gonzaga team doesn’t help their case.
+Army, who had a CFBDW selection, had the best opponent win percentage among FBS foes and 3rd-best opponent win percentage.
+They also had 2 ties, tied for most non-FBS opponents (5), and their scoring numbers against were the worst of the contenders.

-Up next are Big 10 co-champ Michigan and SoCon co-champ Vanderbilt, who gave each other their only blemishes on the year with a scoreless tie in Nashville.
-Both teams are highly rated, finishing in the Top 10 of the vast majority of ratings people can produce for this season.
-Michigan, despite having a blemished straight record compared to Iowa, performed better against the Hawkeyes overall against common opponents and their schedule was considered tougher, which is why I’m giving them a leg up here.
+Up next are Big 10 co-champ Michigan (#4 rating average) and SoCon co-champ Vanderbilt (#3), who gave each other their only blemishes on the year with a scoreless tie in Nashville.
+Both teams are highly rated, finishing in the Top 10 of the vast majority of ratings I’ve seen for this season.
+Michigan, despite having a blemished straight record compared to Iowa, performed better against the Hawkeyes overall against 3 common opponents (top 50 foes Illinois, Minnesota, Ohio State) and their schedule was considered tougher, which is why I’m giving them a leg up here.
 The Wolverines played a Wisconsin team that was pushing Top 25 consideration in addition to the Vandy contest and performed better on the scoreboard than the Commodores.
-Vanderbilt counters with 2 games against teams that would’ve been pushing Top 25 consideration as well (Tennessee, Texas) along with 2 other teams that would be top 50 (Georgia, Kentucky) that had better straight records than the Wolverines’ top 50 (Illinois, Minnesota, Ohio State).
-The Commodores also pitched more shutouts and more victories by 2 or more possessions against a schedule that compares very well to Michigan’s.
+Vanderbilt counters with 3 games against teams that would’ve been pushing Top 25 consideration as well (Kentucky,Tennessee, Texas) along with another top 50 foe (Georgia) that had better straight records than the Wolverines’ top 50 foes.
+The Commodores also pitched more shutouts and more victories by 2+ possessions against a schedule that compares very well to Michigan’s.
 Because of that scoreless tie in Nashville, I have to treat both as equals for time being.

 California was by far and away the best team of the West not only this season, but in the early half of the 1920s.
 The Golden Bears’ 9-0 season was part of a 5-year stretch where they didn’t lose a game.
 After back-to-back Rose Bowl trips, Cal elected not to play in the game this season, with the bid falling to Southern Cal.
 However, as dominating as Cal’s season was, the Bears played only 4 FBS-level teams on the year and 4 overall with winning records, making their schedule one of the worst among the contenders.
-However, the schedule wasn’t completely devoid of substance, as Rose Bowl champ USC was a Top 25-caliber team and 1-loss Washington was also pushing Top 25 consideration: Cal handed both of those teams (along with non-FBS Olympic Club) their only losses of the year by comfortable margins.
+However, the schedule wasn’t completely devoid of substance, as Rose Bowl champ USC was Top 25-caliber team,1-loss Washington was bubbling under the Top 25 cutoff, and non-FBS Olympic Club’s only blemish was against the Bears.
 California probably would’ve benefitted from playing in the Rose Bowl, if for nothing else to have a game against a team outside the western footprint.
 However, the potential opponent Penn State, who hadn’t lost since 1919 and started the year 5-0, immediately unraveled after the Rose Bowl committee prematurely awarded them a bid.

 Cornell was another team that performed consistently great against their schedule on the year, winning every game by double digits up until their season finale against Penn (that wasn’t as close as the 9-0 score indicated).
 However, the Big Red’s schedule was in contention with Cal’s for being pretty bad as they faced 4 non-FBS teams, only 1 of which had a record above .500.
-Working in Cornell’s favor is that all of their FBS foes had winning records: Penn was a Top 25-caliber team, and 2 others (Colgate, Dartmouth) were pushing Top 25 consideration as well across varying rating systems.
+Working in Cornell’s favor is that all of their FBS foes had winning records: Penn was Top 25-caliber, Dartmouth was pushing consideration, and Colgate was bubbling at the RV/T50 cutoff in ratings average.
 Add in that 2 of those games were away from home, that helps take away some sting from the non-FBS slate.
 Cornell was another team on a hot streak, as they were in the middle of a 3-year undefeated run.
 Had the Rose Bowl reconsidered the bid to Penn State, the Big Red would’ve benefited with a trip out west and a potential win over USC to help boost their SOS (as well as provide a common opponent to compare against with Cal).

 Tier 1 (Best Case to be awarded AFCA Trophy): Princeton